leandro201333/multi-tools/README.md

 Logs: Keep track of activity with built-in logging features for actions like DNS lookups, Tracert results, and more.
 🔒 Secure Login & Registration
-Create User Accounts: Easily register with your email and a secure password.
+Create User Accounts: Easily register with your email and a secure password. btw when creating an account you have to enter your email where youll get a verfy code
 Login: Existing users can log in, while new users can create accounts.
 Admin Control: Full control for admins to view all users, change passwords, and more.
 🚀 Installation Guide